Spy Kids: Armageddon

 Spy Kids: Armageddon is a 2023 American spy action comedy film produced, shot, edited, and directed by Robert Rodriguez, who co-wrote it with his son, Racer Max.
 It is the standalone sequel to Spy Kids: All the Time in the World (2011) and the fifth main installment in the Spy Kids film series.
-Produced by Skydance Media, Spyglass Media Group and Troublemaker Studios, the film stars Gina Rodriguez (no relation to the film's director), Zachary Levi, Connor Esterson, and Everly Carganilla.
+The film stars Gina Rodriguez (no relation to the film's director), Zachary Levi, Connor Esterson, Everly Carganilla, D. J. Cotrona, and Billy Magnussen.

 Spy Kids: Armageddon was released on September 22, 2023, by Netflix.
 The film received mixed reviews from critics.